Hays Australia policy for the prevention of & reporting on modern slavery

 Looking forward

-Having now completed several reports, and having assessed the effectiveness of the steps taken by our business to prevent modern slavery practices occurring at Hays and any prevalence of this within Hays’ supply chain, Hays intends on taking the following steps over the next 12 months:
+Over the next reporting period, Hays will continue to strengthen its approach to reducing modern slavery risks and embed more formal governance processes.
+Having now completed several reports, and having assessed the effectiveness of the steps taken by our business to prevent modern slavery practices occurring at Hays and any prevalence of this within Hays’ supply chain, Hays intends on take the following steps over the next 12 months:

-To increase opportunities for employees to raise concerns and for risks to be identified
+To increase and maintain opportunities for employees to raise concerns and for risks to be identified

 Continued practices